quantavil/obsidian/Bash Commands.md

 # i (insert): This command is used to insert text before a line.
 sed 'i\Hello' FILE

+# To insert a line before a matching pattern:
+sed '/Once upon a time/i\Chapter 1'

 # a (append): This command is used to append text after a line.
 sed 'a\World' FILE

+# To add a line after a matching pattern:
+sed '/happily ever after/a\The end.'

 # Multiple commands: You can specify multiple `sed` commands separated by semicolons (;).
 echo "The cat chased the bird." | sed 's/cat/dog/ ; a\man'